pcalves/garden/_notes/Single tag vs. multiple tags.md

 ### The Category Trap, or, How Folders increase friction in note-taking

 The cool thing about a folderless structure for notes that utilizes wikilinks for connections is that it doesn't impose a rigid structure on your thoughts.
 You can simply create a note out of a vague notion of an idea without having to go through the process of categorizing it.
 This is a bit of a double-edged sword: imposing structure impedes writing and thinking freely, but on the other end of it, it makes for a more chaotic process of retrieval and analysis of past notes.

+## Tags at all?

+Came across a really good critique of tags by [[Maxwell Forbes|Maxwell Forbes]].
+From [[In Praise And Critique of Digital Gardens - Should I Grow One?|In Praise And Critique of Digital Gardens - Should I Grow One?]]:

+> For tags, I totally get the appeal.
+I love organizing things, and I love any chance at imposing order over chaos.
+>
+> 1. **But as a reader,** I not only don’t care that someone put _programming, reflection, naval-gazing_ categories on their blog post, but it even distracts me as I always wonder… why?
+You are a programmer running a blog where you write about programming, I’m never going to click on your “programming” tag.
+From years on the web, I can probably count on one hand the number of times I’ve used those tags, and it was always for the novelty of it.
+> 2. **As a writer,** I think tags—like links—don’t help your thinking or process.
+I’ve even found the opposite on my own website.
+Since I came up with tags, it now adds micro friction to my writing if an essay falls in multiple tags, or doesn’t fall into any tag, or if I start suspecting the tags are actually a hierarchy, or maybe even worse don’t fit in a clean hierarchy.
+Sure you can make a full nested-tag hierarchy and allow pages to have multiple tags.
+But who, exactly, is benefiting from this obsessive labeling?
+It might be satisfying, but it’s busywork.
+Tags don’t exist.
+Topics don’t exist.